-- 1. Always move the 4X4 switch to ADC 4X4 before ascending or descending a hill.
+- 1. Always move the 4X4 switch to ADC 4X4 (if equipped) before ascending or descending a hill.
 See page 36. - 2.
 Drive straight uphill. - 3.
-Avoid climbing steep hills (25° maximum). - 4.
+Avoid steep hills (25° maximum). - 4.
 Always check the terrain carefully before ascending any hill. - 5.
 Never climb hills with excessively slippery or loose surfaces. - 6.
 Keep both feet on the footrests. - 7.
 Shift body weight uphill. - 8.
 Proceed at a steady rate of speed and throttle opening.
-Opening the throttle suddenly could cause the ATV to flip over backwards. - 9.
-Never go over the top of any hill at high speed.
-An obstacle, a sharp drop, or another vehicle or person could be on the other side of the hill. - 10.
+Opening the throttle suddenly could cause the vehicle to flip over backwards. - 9.
 Remain alert and be prepared to take emergency action.
 This may include quick dismounting of the vehicle.